Qualcomm Snapdragon 888: all the new upgrades coming to flagship phones

 The Snapdragon 888 is also set to improve low-light photography, with a new architecture that's able to capture shots in very low light, down to 0.1 lux.

 There's support for 10-bit HDR HEIF photo (and video) capture as well, allowing you to take photos in over one billion shades of color.
-You'll be able to capture, save and display images in 10-bit.
+You'll be able to capture, save and display images in 10-bit, up from 8-bit previously.

 The Snapdragon 888 also allows photos to include a cryptographic seal, which confirms that they're genuine photos rather than fakes.